AnalyticComp/AC-presentation/README.md

 ## Usage

-Have a look at the [slides.tex](slides.tex) file for how to use this class.
+Have a look at the [slides.tex](slides.tex) or [slides_wide.tex](slides_wide.tex) file for how to use this class.

-The code can be build using pdfLaTeX or luaLaTeX.
+The code can be build using `pdfLaTeX` or `luaLaTeX`, for instance
-For compilation [stu](https://github.com/kunegis/stu) is recommended, if you have it installed you just have to perform:

-    stu

-Of course you can also compile this class by calling `pdflatex` or `lualatex` manually.
+    pdflatex -shell-escape -file-line-error -halt-on-error slides.tex
+    biber slides
+    pdflatex -shell-escape -file-line-error -halt-on-error slides.tex
+    pdflatex -shell-escape -file-line-error -halt-on-error slides.tex

+or

+    pdflatex -shell-escape -file-line-error -halt-on-error slides_wide.tex
+    biber slides
+    pdflatex -shell-escape -file-line-error -halt-on-error slides_wide.tex
+    pdflatex -shell-escape -file-line-error -halt-on-error slides_wide.tex

 ## Changelog

 - 2018-12-12